Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ## The order of execution

-You cannot and you should not make any assumptions about the order the various `jobs` items of a `task` are going to be executed.
-This means that the jobs of a `task` item might not start in the order of definition.
+You cannot and you should not make any assumptions about the order of various `jobs` items of a `task` are going to be executed.
+This means that the jobs of a `task` item might not start in order of definition.

 However, the `blocks` items of a `.semaphore/semaphore.yml` file, which are `task` items, are executed sequentially.
-This means that if you have two `task` items on a `.semaphore/semaphore.yml` file, the second one will begin only when the first one has finished.
+This means that if you have two `task` items in a `.semaphore/semaphore.yml` file, the second one will begin only when the first one has finished.

 Last, the jobs of a block will run in parallel provided that you have the